-- A governance member or their organization or a staff member stands to benefit from a transaction or receives payment for any subcontract, goods or services other than as part of their regular job responsibilities or as reimbursement for reasonable expenses incurred as outlined in the by-laws and board policy.
+- A governance member or their organization or a staff member stands to benefit from a transaction or receives payment for any contract, subcontract, goods or services other than as part of their regular job responsibilities or as reimbursement for reasonable expenses incurred as outlinedin the By-Laws and council or board policy.

 - A governance member’s organization receives grant funding from SETAC.

 - A governance member or staff member is a member of the governing body of a contributor to SETAC.

 - A governance member is considering employment with SETAC, as outlined in the By-Laws.

 - Following full disclosure of a possible conflict of interest (including any condition listed above), the governance body shall determine by vote whether a conflict of interest exists, and if so, the governance body shall vote to authorize or reject the transaction or take any other actions deemed necessary to address or mitigate the conflict and protect SETAC’s best interests.
 Both votes shall be by a majority vote without counting the vote of any interested or potentially interested governance member(s), even if the governance member(s) without conflict are less than a quorum provided that at least one consenting governance member is disinterested, or conflict-free.

 - An interested governance member or staff member shall not participate in any discussion or debate of the governance body, or of any committee or subcommittee thereof, in which the subject of discussion is a contract, transaction or situation in which there is a conflict of interest.
 However, they may be present to provide clarifying information in such a discussion or debate unless objected to by any present governance or committee member.
 This shall be reflected in the minutes of the specific governance or committee meeting.